he accelerated digital transformation of restaurants today is fueling what will be possible in the next phase of the industry’s evolution.

 Eisenacher added, “you have to consider what is going to be the tip of the spear, what’s the most important element for your particular business.”

-Is There a Non-Negotiable on a Restaurant Tech Roadmap?
+The One Non-Negotiable on a Tech Roadmap

 As restaurants plan for the future, is there a non-negotiable for any restaurant brand, no matter their tech maturity?
 Eisnacher says, yes.